TGore714/polygraoh/_posts/2025-08-10-how-polygraph-works.md

 At Verity Polygraph Services, our exams follow three key phases:

-1. Pre-Test Interview
+1. Pre-Test Interview:

    We explain the process, review the questions, and make sure you understand everything.
 This also helps establish your baseline readings.

-3. Data Collection
+3. Data Collection:

    You’re connected to the polygraph sensors, and we ask the prepared questions in a controlled sequence.

 We use a mix of: